Why is this medication prescribed?

 How should this medicine be used?

 Romiplostim injection comes as a powder to be mixed with liquid to be injected subcutaneously (under the skin) by a doctor or nurse in a medical office.
-It is usually injected once a week.
+It is injected once a week in people with ITP.
+It is given as single dose in people who have been exposed to high levels of radiation.

 Romiplostim injection does not work for everybody.
 If your platelet level does not increase enough after you have received romiplostim injection for some time, your doctor will stop giving you the medication.
 Your doctor may also order blood tests to find out why romiplostim injection did not work for you.